indaco/vitepress-templ-preview/website/docs/examples/markdown-examples.md

 # Markdown Extension Examples

-This page demonstrates some of the built-in markdown extensions provided by VitePress.
+This page demonstrates templ syntax highlighting and some built-in markdown extensions provided by VitePress.

 !!!
 This content will be wrapped in a custom block.